muratk3n/thirdwave/en/tweets/2019/week44.md

 based tech needs to be abandoned.
 Transmission of energy should be based on renewable-gas through pipes underground.

-And also, yes, this utility need to be "municipalized".
+And also, yes, this utility needs to be "municipalized".

 "PG&E admits it may have ignited wildfire in California wine country;
 tens of thousands evacuate LA area"